fujiwara/s3mover/README.md

 ### IAM Policy

-s3mover requires the following permissions to work.
+s3mover requires the following permissions to work:
 - `s3:PutObject`

 ### `-src`

-The directory to watch for new files. required.
+The directory to watch for new files.
+This is required.

 ### `-bucket`

-The name of the S3 bucket to upload files to. required.
+The name of the S3 bucket to upload files to.
+This is required.

 ### `-prefix`

 The prefix of the S3 key.
-The S3 key is constructed as follows. required.
+The S3 key is constructed as follows (this is required):

 ```
 {prefix}/{time-format}/{filename}
 ```

 `{time-format}` is formatted with the time the file was created.